The official foundation of the DPV took place on the occasion of the 1972 Olympic Games

 Sport Committee (Stewards)

-The main task of the stewards is to represent the interests of the committees and the polo clubs affiliated with the DPV in the best possible way on the basis of the valid DPV polo rules and the DPV statutes and to support them in their work.
+The main task of the stewards is to represent the interests of the committees as well as the polo clubs affiliated to the DPV on the basis of the statutes of the DPV and the applicable rules and regulations in the best possible way and to support them in their work.

-The handicap committee appointed by the executive board consists of 12 members and is chaired by a member of the council.
-Committee members may only be players who have or have had a handicap of +1 or more.
-The handicap committee meets twice a year to update the official handicaps.
-The end-of-season meeting is held at the end of October and the mid-season meeting in the second half of June.
+The Handicap Commission appointed by the Executive Committee shall consist of 12 members and shall be chaired by a member of the Presidium.
+Only players who have or have had a handicap of +1 or more shall be considered for membership of the Commission.
+The Handicap Commission meets twice a year to update the official handicaps.
+The end-of-season meeting is held at the end of October and the mid-season meeting is held in the second half of June.

 Its tasks include the coordination of the regional youth camps and the organisation of the youth championship.
-It defines and implements minimum standards for youth tournaments and camps as well as safety standards.
+The Youth Committee sets minimum standards for youth tournaments and camps as well as safety standards.

-Two members of the DPV executive board and their two deputies form the admission committee.
-The admission committee decides on the application for admission of a personal member - after recommendation by the respective club executive boards.
+The admission committee consists of two members of the DPV board and their two deputies.
+The committee decides on the application for admission of a new member after a recommendation by the respective club executive committee.

 Anti-Doping-Committee (human and animal welfare)

-Its tasks include ensuring compliance with the animal welfare legislation regulations at all polo events.
+One of its tasks is to monitor compliance with animal welfare regulations at all polo events.